Wisconsin Car Accident Attorney

 - Impaired driving

 Often, there is a dispute about who is to blame for the collision.
-Hiring an attorney to represent you is critical.
-We can carefully review all the facts to piece together what happened.
+Hiring an experienced attorney to represent you is critical.
+We can carefully review all the facts to piece together what happened and hold the responsible party accountable.

 Wisconsin recognizes that both drivers in a crash could be negligent, so our state’s comparative fault law can come into play.